Introducing our second #ForteFemale, the wanderlust and founder of Compare Retreats

 What is your skincare regime during the lock-down (morning and evening)?

-I’m a sheet-mask and pore-minizing mask lover.
-An Estée Lauder’s foil mask that’s been cooled in the fridge is my personal favorite and I use Biore’s pore strips when I can get a decongesting facial in my diary.
+I’m a sheet-mask and pore-minising mask lover.
+A foil mask that’s been cooled in the fridge is my personal favourite and I use pore strips when I can get a decongesting facial in my diary.

 My dermatologist tried to treat my problem skin phase unsuccessfully with topical ointment and prescription tablets before looking into my diet.
 As soon as I removed food that increased sebum production my skin cleared up.
 Basically, you are what you eat and good skin often starts from the inside out.
 Living in Asia also makes you hyperaware of sun damage and I don’t expose my face to the sun